bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ## Executive summary
 * By including differentiable, parametric models in engineering processes, engineering software can better interoperate between human and artificial designers.
 * Existing CAD, CAM, and CAE tools can speak this language by adding differential interoperability to their APIs.
-* We provide a visually compelling introduction to differential engineering using a cantilevered beam.
+* We provide a visual introduction to differential engineering using a cantilevered beam.
 * By examining the derivative of a rotation, we briefly unlock some deep math beauty and an application of [Unit Gradient Fields (UGFs)](https://www.blakecourter.com/2023/05/18/field-notation.html).
 * Differentiable engineering scales to product-level systems engineering.